 The code for these tags is specific to whether a cell is in a liver or a brain.
 More than that, they play a key role in helping creatures adapt to changing environments.
 For example, much of the variation observed in beak shapes between the different species of finches that Darwin observed is now known to be caused by epigenetics.

 Specialized sensors, pathways, and control mechanisms in cells are designed to respond to changes in the environment (light, temperature, chemicals), and they epigenetically modify the genome to allow the creature to adapt.
-And many of these adaptive epigenetic changes can be passed along to offspring so it, too, can be better adapted from birth.
+And many of these adaptive epigenetic changes can be passed along to offspring so that it too can be better adapted from birth.

 A significant number of developmental biologists, who study how one cell divides and specializes to produce humans or animals, are also joining the ranks of dissent.
 This burgeoning field of science has shown that mutation cannot tamper with the specific modules of genes necessary during the development of an organism.
 These orchestrated genes work together, by design, in forming the basic body plan of, for example, a dog or cat.
 But later, in the final stages of development, the genes that form the finishing touches can vary within limits, such as genes to shape a specific breed of dog.